starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 0xffffdd6c:	0xffffdd70	0x6850c031
 ```

 This is good.
 The program is about to return to `0xffffdd70` (which is `0xffffdd6c + 4`) just as intended.
 However, continue the program and it segfaults.
+Why?

 Examine the stack and make sure everything else is in place.
 The return address is definitely correct:
 ```